EricCJoyce/Capablanca-Chess/README.md

 ```

 ### Tune Weights using TDLeaf(Lambda)
 *Pluto* is a trio of feature vectors for opening, middle, and endgame.
 We wish to learn weights for these vectors that improve *Pluto*'s game.
-To do this, we use Python, NumPy, and the Chess CLI that feeds new game updates and features to the training loop.
+To do this, we use Python, NumPy, and the CLI that feeds new game updates and features to the training loop.

 I have no grandmaster transcripts for Capablanca Chess or other 10 x 8 variants.
 So we will use the TDLeaf algorithm and self-play to tune *Pluto*'s weights:
 ```